JamesOQ/Tunning-Up-Music-Highway/README.md

 - [redoing lane markings and signage only](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/Code/lane%20marking%20and%20signage%20hypothesis%20test.ipynb)
 - [repaving a segment](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/Code/pavementcondition_hypothesistest.ipynb)

-While we did do a hypothesis test to see if changing the posted speed limit would make a difference on a segment, we believe that, since there was only one short rural segment with a reduced speed limit, that the strategy may not be applicable to this dataset.
+While we conducted a hypothesis test to evaluate whether reducing the posted speed limit on a segment would lower the crash injury rate, a post-hoc analysis revealed that the sample size for the target category of this intervention in the training data was too small to support valid inference.
+As a result, we chose to withhold tests for this strategy entirely.

 &nbsp;&nbsp;&nbsp;&nbsp; In conclusion, our data and modeling suggests that adding guardrails and redoing the lane markings and signage on the section of Interstate 40 from -88.663 to -88.605 longitudinally is worth further consideration and testing.
 Note that we would not recommend actual safety implementations based on our findings due to the exploratory nature of our analysis.
 Specifically, the same dataset was used for both hypothesis generation and testing, which can inflate the risk of false positives.
 While our modeling identified promising patterns, these results should be interpreted as hypothesis-generating rather than confirmatory.
 Further data collection and independent validation are necessary before drawing actionable conclusions.